Score Replacement with Bounded Deviation for Rare Prompt Generation: Experiments

-\paragraph{Implementation Details.} We integrate our method into multiple diffusion backbones to comprehensively validate its generality and robustness.
-During inference, we adopt 25 denoising steps and apply classifier-free guidance with the default scale for each model.
-Hyperparameters are carefully aligned with those used in baseline methods to ensure a fair comparison.
-Model-specific parameters, such as the matching threshold $\delta^{*}$ and initial weighting factor $\alpha$, are detailed in~\cref{appendix:hyperparameters}.
-Each experimental result is averaged over \textbf{five different random seeds}, and we report both the mean performance and standard deviation.
+\paragraph{Implementation Details.} During inference, we adopt 40 denoising steps for SDXL and 25 steps for the rest and apply classifier-free guidance with the default scale for each model.
 All experiments are executed on a single NVIDIA H100 GPU using the PyTorch framework.
+To ensure fair comparison, we reimplemented all baselines in a shared codebase under identical preprocessing, samplers, and hardware, and report the mean over three random seeds.
+Numbers may differ from those originally reported due to the unified pipeline and seeds.

-\paragraph{Datasets.} We primarily evaluate our framework on \textbf{RareBench}~\citep{park2025raretofrequent}, a benchmark specifically curated for assessing rare concept generation.
-RareBench comprises 320 prompts spanning eight distinct rare concept types, including both single-object and multi-object scenarios, with 40 prompts per category.
-To assess broader generalization, we also report supplementary results on an additional compositional benchmark: T2I-CompBench~\citep{huang2023t2i}, presented in~\cref{appendix:additional_results}.
+\paragraph{Datasets.} We evaluate our framework primarily on \textbf{RareBench}~\citep{park2025raretofrequent}, a benchmark designed for rare concept generation.
+RareBench includes eight categories, covering both single-object and multi-object scenarios with 40 prompts per category.
+To assess generalization beyond rare concepts, we also report results on \textbf{T2I-CompBench}~\citep{huang2023t2i}, which includes six categories with 300 prompts each.
+Since not all prompts in T2I-CompBench involve rare concepts decided by an LLM, we filter the prompts to have $|\mathbf{C}| \ge 2$, resulting in 268 prompts.
+Further details on the T2I-CompBench setup are provided in~\cref{appendix:t2icompbench_setup}.

-\paragraph{Metrics.} We followed R2F to adopt \texttt{GPT-4o} as our primary evaluator to assess text-to-image alignment.
-For each generated image, \texttt{GPT-4o} provides a score quantifying the semantic and visual correspondence with the input prompt.
-These scores serve as our main quantitative metric for model comparison.
-To complement the automated evaluation, we also conduct human user studies on RareBench to validate the perceptual quality and semantic alignment of generated images.
+\paragraph{Metrics.} Following previous work~\citep{park2025raretofrequent}, we adopt \texttt{GPT-4o} as the primary evaluator to assess text-to-image alignment for each generated image.
+In addition, we measure aesthetic quality using the LAION-Aesthetics Predictor V2.5 model.
+To complement these automated evaluations, we also conduct user studies on RareBench to validate from the human perception.